 Phase Three will be the construction of the slope style courses in 2015.

 In the spring of 2011 a group of mountain bikers from TAMBA and the South Lake Tahoe BMX formally proposed the bike park to the City of South Lake Tahoe.
-Initially it was received with open arms by the City of South Lake Tahoe.
 An unused 4 acre piece of land in Bijou Park was decided to be the best place for the bike park.
 We moved forward drawing up plans and raising funds in hopes of building a small first phase pump track by 2012.

-However, since then there have been many changes in staff at the City and generally a hesitant attitude allowing our non-profit to build a bike park on City land despite enthusiastic community support.
-We have drawn up professional plans showing the locations and details of proposed elements, have formed a 501c3 nonprofit organization and secured funds to build the first phase pump track.
+However, since then there have been many changes in staff at the City and the lengthy approval process.
+We have drawn up professional plans showing the locations and details of proposed elements, have formed a 501c3 nonprofit organization and secured some funds to help build the first phase pump track.

 Three years later we have seen Truckee build a hugely successful bike park along with many other communities all around the country, including a stellar set of pump tracks in nearby Gardnerville design and built last fall.